kaikue/GravityEngine/README.md

 	- Fall with gravity
 	- Turn when reaching block or edge
 - Water?
+	- Dunno how this would work mechanically but floating blobs of water would be cool
 - Ice?
 	- Can't stop moving on it